GPS-Based Monitoring System (GMS) Monitoring Procedures

 The GMS is comprised of the equipment and procedures to collect and process three required data elements: GPS data, pressure altitude or Mode C data, and meteorological data.
 The GPS-based Monitoring Unit (GMU) is used by the GMS service provider to collect data during the monitoring flight.
 Meteorological data will be obtained by the AAMA without operator involvement.

 Monitoring can be conducted on scheduled flights, ferry flights, or monitoring-specific flights.
 To ensure collection of sufficient position data, the flight must be straight and level at any altitude from FL 290 to FL 410, and should be at least thirty minutes in duration, which can be interrupted by turns.
-Monitoring can only be conducted in areas within radar coverage.
+Monitoring can only be conducted in areas within ATS surveillance system (radar/ADS-B) coverage.

 The GMU is a portable unit comprised of two Global Positioning System (GPS) receivers and two GPS antennas, temporarily mounted on interior windows.
 They are usually self contained and battery driven.
 Some older types of GMUs require a laptop computer and plug in power from the aircraft (draws 2.0 to 4.0 amperes maximum) and accepts multiple types of power standard to aircraft.
 The GMU can be installed in the aircraft cockpit or cabin, depending upon aircraft type.
 Installation time is approximately 15 minutes.
 For most transport aircraft, the GMU is best installed using the aft cockpit windows.
 The GMS Monitoring Specialist typically occupies a jump seat to monitor GMU performance.
 GMU installation is transparent to crew operations.